Biography of Hank M. Huckaby

 A native Georgian, Henry “Hank” M. Huckaby, has a strong reputation in the areas of public higher education and state finance and budgeting.

 In May of 2011, the Board of Regents selected Huckaby as the University System’s 12th chancellor.
-He oversees 31 public colleges and universities with a $6.5 billion annual budget and 43,000 faculty and staff fulfilling the teaching, research and public service mission to 314,000 students.
-The Georgia Public Library System also is part of the University System.
+He oversees 31 public colleges and universities with a $7.5 billion annual budget and 45,432 faculty and staff fulfilling the teaching, research and public service mission to 309,469 students.
+The Georgia Public Library System and the Georgia Archives are also part of the University System.

 Huckaby emphasizes performance, partnerships and values as he works to build strong public and political support for the University System’s contributions to the state’s economic future and individual success.